 Then, there’s the last group.
-These are the 9 percent of global brands who sit at the bottom of the economic profit curve under severe margin pressure from all angles.
+These are the 9% of global brands that sit at the bottom of the economic profit curve under severe margin pressure from all angles.
 These businesses typically are the ‘laggards’ to price management.
 They’ll only improve pricing because they are under serious margin pressure.
 They have no pricing strategy business plan.
 Their business model has several problems:

 - Their operations are costly and largely inefficient